disastrid/instruments_lab/docs/_research/culture.md

 Our findings show a clustering of stylistic approaches and design patterns which relate to Pd workflow, sensor interpretation and sonorities produced by the instruments designed.
 Most notably, our musicians relied on a reduced selection of sound sources in Pd.
 Furthermore, they often designed direct and memoryless interactions and mappings between sounds and sensors.

 We could also appreciate different socio-cultural influences linked to makers’ techno-musical backgrounds.
-For instance, musicians active in different contexts and with different techno-musical skills offered almost opposite views on what is ``original and unconventional`` in digital instrument design.
+For instance, musicians active in different contexts and with different techno-musical skills offered almost opposite views on what is "original and unconventional" in digital instrument design.

-- G. Lepri and A. P. McPherson. ``Embrace the Weirdness: Negotiating Values Inscribed into Music Technology`` - Computer Music Journal.
+- G. Lepri and A. P. McPherson.
+'Embrace the Weirdness: Negotiating Values Inscribed into Music Technology' - Computer Music Journal.
 Forthcoming.

 ___